 Teenage Mutants Ninja Turtles 1987 animated series

-Casey Jones is a crazed vigilante who goes after all sorts of crime, from armed robbery to littering.
-He never takes off his mask, even when once going undercover in a business suit, nor has a relationship with the T.V. reporter April O'Neil.
+It should be noted that you never see his face in the series, since he never takes off his mask, even when once going undercover in a business suit, nor has a relationship with the T.V. reporter April O'Neil.
 The two didn't meet until season 5's Leonardo Cuts Loose.
 They team-up with each other in Season 7's Night of the Rogues and in season 8's Cyber-Turtles.

 He is, however, one of the few interpretations of the character to wield actual weapons such as a Sledgehammer.
 In his final appearance for the series in episode Cyber-Turtles, he duels the Shredder and are evenly matched when he pulls out a broadsword.